dannyhx/artisynth_core/README.md

 ## Source Code Layout

-The source code relating to growth is contained in the `artisynth.models.plants.growth` java package.
+The source code relating to growth is contained in the `artisynth.demos.growth.` java package.
 Within the growth package, the components are organized as follows

 ```bash